Thai Chicken Satay | Baked and Simple

 Love a delicious and simple chicken recipe!
 And really appreciate the easy to follow steps.
 Thanks so much for sharing :).

 I looove chicken satay.
 Satay and peanut sauce is the best thing in the world to eat.
 Love this simple and baked version of satay.
-Looks good!
+It was so good!

 Thank you, Jo!
 I appreciate it.